Project-X-UBC/smoke-detection-net/README.md

 for the conda environment to be activated.

 ## Dataset
-We annotated videos scraped from the [Nevada Seismological Laboratory](https://www.youtube.com/user/nvseismolab/featured) YouTube channel.
-Raw annotations as well as properly formatted labels are available for download [here](https://archive.org/details/smoke_ubc_projectx)
-(requires a torrent client).
+We scraped wildfire footage from the [Nevada Seismological Laboratory](https://www.youtube.com/user/nvseismolab/featured) YouTube channel.
+Raw footage was annotated using the Computer Vision Annotation Tool (CVAT).
+These bounding box annotations were then converted to grid labels.
+The [data_diagram.png](https://raw.githubusercontent.com/Project-X-UBC/smoke-detection-net/main/figures/data_diagram.png) provides an overview of our data generation pipeline.
+Raw annotations as well as grid formatted labels are available for download [here](https://archive.org/details/smoke_ubc_projectx) (requires a torrent client).

 ## Running pipeline
 Modify parameters in the `set_params()` method inside **main.py** and then run: